N. S. Nandiesha Reddy: Personal Details

-As MLA, he has worked towards the development of Constituency by solving public grievances on priority and by interacting with public through social media and also at a personal level, with main agenda to resolve issues like water, roads and sewage and was able to achieve success during his tenure.
+As MLA, he has worked towards the development of the Constituency by solving public grievances on priority and by interacting with the public through social media and also at a personal level, with the main agenda to resolve issues like water, roads and sewage and was able to achieve success during his tenure.

-In 2013 state assembly elections Reddy lost to B.A.
-Basavaraja of Indian National Congress by a considerable margin.
-For 2018 Karnataka state assembly elections, Reddy will be facing a tough battle against B.A Basavaraja of INC.
+In the 2013 state assembly elections Reddy lost to B.A.
+Basavaraja of the Indian National Congress by a considerable margin.
+For the 2018 Karnataka state assembly elections, Reddy will be facing a tough battle against B.A Basavaraja of INC.